RenpyRemix/multi-notify/README.md

 # Multiple Notify

 #### Note: All you really need are the two files in [The game folder](game).
 Just one image and a small script file.
-They can be dropped into a new or existing project and a sample will run before label start.
+They can be dropped into a new or existing project and a label called to show an example.
+(A config setting will need defining to use.
+Details in the multi_notify.rpy script)
 #### Alternatively, just clone the lot as a zip from [The Repository Main Page](https://github.com/RenpyRemix/multi-notify)

 Want your players to know when important events happen in your game?